 Quick Start Step 3: Assign Your Money

-You have targets.
-You have money.
+You have expenses that you've set a target for.
+You have money in accounts.
 You’re ready to budget.
 All that money in your accounts from Step 2?
 It's sitting in Ready to Assign at the top of your budget.

 Stay out of the red!

 Ready to Assign turns red when the number is negative.
-That means you have overassigned.
-You're missing out on the power of prioritizing and are assigning dollars you don't actually have yet!
+That means you have overassigned, or assigned more money than you have.
+You're missing out on the power of prioritizing when you assign dollars you don't actually have yet!
 (Which means you can't trust your budget.)

 Three Ways to Budget